 Garuda Indonesia weighs court-led debt restructuring, to shrink fleet

-JAKARTA -Flag carrier Garuda Indonesia, which last week defaulted on a US$500 million sukuk, is considering a court supervised debt restructuring process and is in talks to slash its fleet size, company executives said on Monday.
+JAKARTA: Flag carrier Garuda Indonesia, which last week defaulted on a US$500 million sukuk, is considering a court supervised debt restructuring process and is in talks to slash its fleet size, company executives said on Monday (Jun 21).

 A deputy minister of state-owned enterprises said earlier this month the state-controlled airline's total debt is about US$4.5 billion and it runs a US$100 million negative cashflow a month due to high costs and low revenues during the coronavirus pandemic.